alertmanager/alert_manager/README.md

 - The app will be used within customer projects, and improved according to customer and community needs.
 Development of the app will happen in public.
 Bugs/Issues and improvement requests can be opened on the project's Github page (<https://github.com/simcen/alert_manager/issues>).

 ## Release Notes
+- **v1.0**	/ 	2015-01-19
+	- Major release with e-mail notifications and templates
+	- Lots of bugfixes and enhancements
+	- Final release for Splunk Apptitude submission
 - **v0.10**	/	2015-01-04
 	- Bugfix & optimization release
 - **v0.9**	/	2014-12-28